 MRC would like clarification on what specific materials are proposed to develop in FY23.

-Recommendation FY23-2: Create informational materials for VR consumers that explain the basics of the VR process in clear and understandable language.
+Recommendation FY23-2: Create informational materials (e.g., fact sheets) for VR consumers that explain the basics of the VR process in clear and understandable language.

 Responsible SRC Committee: Policy